rioncm/gprox/docs/gprox.py.md

   - Configures logging,
   - Primes the Google Cloud DNS client.
 - Registers routers, exposes OpenAPI docs at `/docs`, and exports `app` for Gunicorn/Uvicorn workers.
+- Integrates `prometheus-fastapi-instrumentator` to expose HTTP metrics at `/metrics`.

 ---